exhuma/python-course-basic/slides/index.rst

 * **Instance methods get the instance as first parameter.** Conventional name: ``self``
 * **Class methods get the class as first parameter.** Conventional name: ``cls``
 * Static methods are merely syntactic sugar.
+* Abstract classes are checked for compliance *at runtime*!

 Classes – Basic Example